ShauryaParmar2102/Inventory-Management-System-Frontend/README.md

 I practiced:

 - 🟢 Building a backend with **Node.js**
-- 🚂 Creating a REST API with **Express**
+- 🚂 Creating REST APIs with **Express**
 - 🔷 Using **TypeScript** on the backend
 - 🛣️ Creating API routes
 - 🎮 Working with controllers
 - ⚙️ Separating application logic into services
-- 🗃️ Creating database models
+- 🍃 Working with **MongoDB and Mongoose**
 - 🔐 Implementing authentication
-- 🎟️ Working with JSON Web Tokens (JWT)
+- 🎟️ Working with **JSON Web Tokens (JWT)**
-- 🔑 Hashing passwords with bcrypt
+- 🔑 Hashing passwords with **bcrypt**
-- ✅ Validating data with Zod
+- ✅ Validating data with **Zod**
-- ❌ Handling API errors
+- 📦 Implementing CRUD operations
 - 📊 Creating sales reporting endpoints
 - 🐛 Debugging backend and API problems

 ---

+## 🔗 Full-Stack Development

+I also practiced:

+- 🔄 Connecting the React frontend to the Express backend
+- 🌐 Sending and receiving data through REST APIs
+- 🍃 Storing and retrieving data with MongoDB
+- 🔐 Connecting frontend authentication with backend JWT authentication
+- 📦 Managing products, stock, sellers, purchases and sales
+- 🧠 Tracing data through the frontend, API and database
+- 🐛 Debugging problems across the full application

 ## 🍃 Database